 - You may qualify for adoption using an attorney when an agency turns you down.
 Adoption attorneys follow the laws of the state(s) where you and the birth parents reside.
 Agencies often have additional qualification requirements because they are private entities.
 For example, an agency may specify that only infertile couples may apply, or only couples of a particular religion, sexual orientation, marital status, or age.

 - You may need to hire additional professionals to assist with your adoption.
 Adoption attorneys are not social workers.
 You will need to hire a social worker to complete your home study and complete post-placement visits, as required by your state’s laws.
 You may also want to hire an advertising professional to help publicize your adoption profile.
-In many private adoptions, you need to find the prospective birth parents.
+In many private adoptions, you need to find expectant parents.

 - Private adoption costs can vary greatly.
-If you already have a connection with the birth parents and you only need the adoption attorney to complete the legal steps in relinquishment, placement, and finalization, you may save money over using an agency.
+If you already have a connection with the expectant parents and you only need the adoption attorney to complete the legal steps in relinquishment, placement, and finalization, you may save money over using an agency.
 Know what the fees will be in advance.
 In many states, the adoptive parents are allowed to pay for the birth mother’s living expenses, clothing, etc. while she is expecting.
 If you pay these living expenses, there is no guarantee she will place the baby with you.
 If she chooses to parent, she is not required to pay back those expenses you paid on her behalf.
 You may also be responsible to pay for the birth mother’s medical expenses, in addition to the legal fees.

 - Adoption agencies’ services are more inclusive.
 When you use an agency, they walk you through each step of the adoption process, (e.g., application, home study, creating a profile, advertising, placement, and finalization) and provide the professionals to guide you.